InfinitumForm/serbian-transliteration/readme.txt

 * Added support for multilingual content and automatic language detection

 == Upgrade Notice ==

+= 2.3.5 =
+* Fixed bugs on requests
+* Critical errors fixed
+* Fixed encoding for BOM and UTF-8

 = 2.3.4 =
 * Added new transliteration maps